Rheumatoid Arthritis: A Root-Cause Approach to Whole-Body Healing

 What causes rheumatoid arthritis from a root-cause perspective?
 RA develops when the immune system becomes dysregulated, often triggered by factors like gut imbalances, chronic infections, nutrient deficiencies, or environmental toxins.
 Rather than a single cause, it's usually a combination of stressors that overload the body’s self-regulating ability.

-Can diet really impact rheumatoid arthritis symptoms?
+Can diet impact rheumatoid arthritis symptoms?
 Yes, many people with RA report improvements when they reduce inflammatory foods like gluten, dairy, sugar, and processed ingredients.
 An anti-inflammatory, nutrient-dense diet can help lower immune activation and support joint health.

 How does gut health affect autoimmune conditions like RA?
 The gut is home to most of the immune system, and imbalances in gut bacteria or increased intestinal permeability (“leaky gut”) can drive systemic inflammation.
 Supporting gut health is often a key step in calming autoimmune responses.